Conditions of the Contract

-Use this CSI 3 part SimpleSpecs™ master specification to specify requirements for the Conditions of the Contract, which will govern the overall Work.
+Use this 3 part SimpleSpecs specification template to specify requirements for the Conditions of the Contract, which will govern the overall Work.
 This section expands on AIA Document A201 – General Conditions of the Contract for Construction, which is incorporated by reference.
 Other General Conditions may also be utilized, with appropriate modifications.

 Contract conditions can seem complex, but we’ve broken them down into three straightforward parts using the SimpleSpecs specification template.
 These conditions are crucial because they govern the overall work on your construction project.
 Let’s dive in and simplify this topic, ensuring you have a clear understanding of what’s at stake.

 General Conditions – A Foundation for Your Contract